 ドアの向こうでは、警官たちが ・・・・入らない方がいいな。 |

-Commentary: It seems that originally, during the day when police investigated Fey & Co Law Offices, the player had access to the location outside Mia's office — the one that we see during the episode intro and where we meet Gumshoe for the first time.
-Judging from the text, Mia's office at that point was not accessible to the player — perhaps the whole conversation with Gumshoe occurred outside it.
+Commentary: It seems that, originally, the player had access to the location outside Mia's office during the day when the police investigated Fey & Co.
+Law Offices.
+This is the location that we see during the episode intro and where we meet Gumshoe for the first time.
+Judging from the text, Mia's office was not accessible to the player at that point — perhaps the entire conversation with Gumshoe took place outside the office.

 Commentary: When you receive "Maya's Cellphone" you can present it to Gumshoe.
 Doing so will trigger the following text: